FUNDING AGREEMENT

 The sustainability of our communities has been reduced rather than enhanced because:

 • The lack of community infrastructure and services makes it difficult to attract and retain workers in the resource industries and other businesses in the Northwest, including public services such as healthcare.
+Without liveable communities, workers will be hard to attract.

 If we can improve the physical and social infrastructure of our communities, we can support existing businesses and new resource development to build sustainable communities – not just work camps.
 This will allow us to attract the workers we need to grow our service and tourism sectors and to show our potential as an ideal place for professionals and families to grow.